 There are annual festivities with a Jazz festival in May, carnivals in July and others during the winter holiday season.
 During these times the crime rate is higher especially muggings targeted at tourists.
 It is best to show low levels of affluence and not to carry large sums of cash on your person.

 There is a low threat of terrorism in the country however please be mindful that hotspots for tourism in the Caribbean are soft targets for future attacks, with many American travellers visiting this destination, it may be a desirable target.
 Please report anything suspicious to the authorities and remain vigilant throughout your stay.

 As with all popular travel destinations there is always an underlying risk of petty crime and theft from busy areas or where tourist dwell.
-Assaults can occur against tourists so please avoid isolated areas, or unpatrolled beaches after dark to limit the risk, avoid staying in hotels and villas in isolated areas.
+Assaults can occur against tourists the best travel advice for St Lucia is to avoid isolated areas, or unpatrolled beaches after dark to limit the risk, avoid staying in hotels and villas in isolated areas.
 It may be advisable to check with local authorities which beaches and areas are safest to visit.

 There are incidents as with many countries of crimes such as murder, rape, burglary, armed robbery and lesser crimes.
 High net worth clients may be a desirable target for theft so please take sensible precautions to secure your belongings especially on yachts.
 This may be more prominent during festival season.